Kai Wegner: Political positions

 In June 2017, Wegner voted against his parliamentary group's majority and in favor of Germany's introduction of same-sex marriage.

 Ahead of the Christian Democrats' leadership election, Wegner first endorsed in 2020 Friedrich Merz and later Jens Spahn to succeed Annegret Kramp-Karrenbauer as the party's chair.
 For the 2021 national elections, he later endorsed Markus Söder as the Christian Democrats' joint candidate to succeed Chancellor Angela Merkel.

+When Merz argued in 2023 that the Christian Democrats may look to work together with the far right Alternative for Germany at the municipal level, Wegner sought to distance himself from that suggestion, arguing on Twitter that "the CDU cannot, doesn't want to, and will not cooperate with a party whose business model is hate, division and exclusion."

+In April 2024, he condemned a conference of pro-Palestinian activists in Berlin held during Israel's offensive in the Gaza Strip, saying that "Berlin does not tolerate antisemitism, hatred, and incitement against Jews."

 Personal life

 Wegner lives in Spandau, Berlin.
-He is Evangelical, divorced, and has two children.
+He is Protestant, divorced, and has two children with his second wife and one with his first wife.